tallhamer/MapApp/README.md

 on windows using one of the two approaches below.

 > [!TIP]
-> This should work on other OSs like macOS and Linux based on the pyinstaller documentation, however, it has not been
+> This should work on other platforms like macOS and Linux based on the pyinstaller documentation, however, it has not
-> tested.
+> been tested.
 >
 > Platform-Specific Tips
 > * macOS: